vitaliksandalik/TaskManagerMERN/README.md

 ## Getting Started

 Interested in exploring the Todo List application further?
 I'm here to help you get everything set up and running on your local machine for development and testing purposes.
-Follow the setup instructions in the documentation, and feel free to reach out if you need any assistance.
+Feel free to message me!
+I have multiple socials in my profile 🔗.